eosull/Portfolio-Project-3/README.md

 ### Aesthetic Design
 The approach to the look of the game was to keep it minimal and simple, using pops of color to highlight specific points.
-The thinking behind this was to keep the grid and co-ordinates clear by not trying to over complicate it's design.
+The thinking behind this was to keep the grid and co-ordinates clear by not trying to over complicate its design.
 The color was added using the [rich](https://github.com/Textualize/rich) library and the title design was created using an [ASCII text generator](https://fsymbols.com/generators/smallcaps/).